 Where to share your stitching samples for TAST week 28

 If you are new to hand embroidery the challenge is to learn the stitch and share what you have learnt.
 If you are an experienced embroiderer, enjoy Beyond TAST and give your work a modern twist and share it online so beginners can see what can be done with a little imagination.

-Stitch a sample, photograph it, put in online on your blog, or share it in the TAST facebook group or where ever you hang out online.
+Stitch a sample, photograph it, put it online on your blog, or share it in the TAST facebook group or wherever you hang out online.
 Hashtags are #TASTembroidery and #PintangleTAST on places like Instagram etc. If you have a blog leave a comment on the Breton stitch page or the Diamond stitch page.

 If you need more information the challenge guidelines are on the TAST FAQ page.